 Found on the table of countless restaurants, Valentina Salsa Picante is widely revered throughout the hot sauce community.
 For over 40 years, this Guadalajara classic has a presence that is the staple of countless dishes and brings a flavor that is not overwhelming yet poignant enough to add that punch hot sauce fans desire.

 The design of the product itself reaches out to you, sitting unsuspectingly and nonchalant with a simple glass bottle featuring a flip-top cap fashioned to allow for easy pouring.
 Valentina has a slow heat, getting stronger as it’s consumed.
 The brawny yet sweet tang contributes rather than overpowers.

 Although it took a number of years for Cholula to make its trip across the border from Chapala, Jalisco, to the United States, this Mexican original is perfectly designed to add extra flavor without allowing you to go overboard.
 Meaning “the place of the retreat,” the Cholula brand is nuanced and adds just enough zing without taking away tone.

-Uniquely enough, Cholula has found a major fan base with the sports and athletic industries.
-It's served as the official hot sauce of many motorsports, football events and over a half-dozen baseball teams.
+Uniquely enough, Cholula has found a major fan base in the sports and athletic industries.
+It’s served as the official hot sauce of many motorsports, football events, and over a half-dozen baseball teams.
 Today, this go-to standard is as easily accessible at a basketball game as it is in a Tex-Mex restaurant.